osgi/osgi.enroute.site/_tutorial_iot/100-prerequisites.md

 ## Remote bnd Debugging

 Almost there, we only need one more install!
 The OSGi enRoute tool chain has a remote debugging facility.
 Remote debugging from bnd(tools) requires an _agent_ to be running inside an OSGi framework.
 However, in this case we would also like to define the actual framework in bnd(tools), we just need a program that installs a framework with an agent defined in a bnd(tools) bndrun file.
-This is the biz.aQute.remote.main program.
-Let's install it:
+This is the `biz.aQute.remote.main` program.
+Let's install it

-	pi@raspberrypi ~ $ sudo jpm install -f biz.aQute.remote.main
+	pi@raspberrypi ~ $ curl -o bndremote.jar curl http://repo1.maven.org/maven2/biz/aQute/bnd/biz.aQute.remote.main/3.3.0/biz.aQute.remote.main-3.3.0.jar
-	pi@raspberrypi ~ $ sudo bndremote -n 192.168.2.4
+	pi@raspberrypi ~ $ sudo java -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=1044 -jar bndremote.jar -n 192.168.2.4
 	Listening for transport dt_socket at address: 1044
 {: .shell}

-This will start the bndremote program in the Java debug mode and will listen to port 1044.
+This will start the bnd remote main program in the Java debug mode and will listen to port 1044.
 This will allow us to debug OSGi enRoute applications in bndtools on another machine.

 As you can see, we start the command with `sudo`, this is required to use the general purpose IO on the device.
 The `-n` option indicates the network we are running on, if you don't specify this you can only use the agent from the same machine (i.e. localhost).